 I rarely use cottage cheese except in my No Boil Lasagna and 5 Minute Mandarin Orange Salad, so I often had partial containers of cottage cheese in my fridge that would end up going bad before I got them used.

-I finally decided to try freezing my leftover cottage cheese and it ended up being a success!
+I finally decided to try freezing my leftover cottage cheese and it was a success!
 Like sour cream, cottage cheese changes consistency and tends to get a bit more watery once frozen.
 But it still works well in casseroles, soups, lasagna and baked goods.

 5. Cream Cheese

 This is another item that changes consistency slightly when frozen.
 So while it might not work so well to spread on bagels, previously frozen cream cheese will work great in baking, cooking and in things like dips.

 If your yogurt is in the little yogurt cups, you can even make yogurt popsicles.
 Just insert a popsicle stick into the top, then once frozen, pop the yogurt out of the packaging and just like that you have an easy yogurt popsicle!